ptgisgreat/debianlf2000/README.md

 <pre> ./remote_flash.sh </pre>

 Only lf2000 is supported (Option 3)
-I can't test it on other devices becuase i don't have one.
+I can't test it on other devices becuase i don't have any device other than leappad2.